kevinmeredith/http4s-book/intro.md

 # Introduction

+This chapter covers the following topics:

+- Introduction to the Author
+- Importance of Team Ownership and Maintainability
+- Intended Audience of Book
+- Why I'm Writing This Book

+## Introduction to the Author

 Hi - I'm Kevin Meredith.
 Since August-2013 I've worked professionally in Scala.

 Beginning in Feb-2017, I joined a company to write production code in Scala in Pure Functional Programming (FP) in Scala.
 During that time-frame, I have built and maintained in production close to a dozen http4s web services.
-In addition, I have maintained, five other web services.
-During this time, I've used cats, scalaz, scalaz-concurrent, doobie, cats-effect, fs2, circe, argonaut, refined, scalacheck, specs2 and scalatest libraries when building these production-deployed web services.
+During this time, I've used cats, scalaz, scalaz-concurrent, doobie, cats-effect, fs2, circe, argonaut, refined, scalacheck, specs2 and scalatest libraries when building these production-deployed and real customer-s erving web services.

-Prior to my current pure FP in Scala job, I have built web services using Jersey (Java), Play, Lift, Hibernate, Akka and Spring.
+Prior to my full-time pure FP in Scala experience, which began in Feb-2017, I had built web services using Jersey (Java), Play, Lift, Hibernate, Akka and Spring.

 Born and raised in Pennsylvania, I completed my Bachelor's of Science in Computer Engineering from Villanova University.
 Next, I earned my Masters of Engineering in Networking from University of Pennsylvania while working full time.